-The main objective of this work is to develop a design resource for designers to implement systolic array architecture of DWT for Daubechies3 wavelet according to the design need such as clock speed, area and power.
+The main objective of this work is to develop a design resource for designers to implement systolic array architecture of DWT for various wavelets according to the design need such as clock speed, area and time.
 Systolic array architecture has efficient hardware utilization and it works with data streams of arbitrary size.
 The design is cascadable, for computation of one, two and three decomposition level.
-The real aim of our work is to decompose the data up to third level; proposed architecture is the best option.
-The total logic elements required for Daubechies3 is 8% respectively.
-This architecture does not use any external or internal memory modules to store the intermediate results and therefore avoids the delays caused by access, read, write and refresh timing.
+Systolic array Architecture is implemented using Very High Speed Integrated Circuit (VHSIC) Hardware Description Language (VHDL) and then are simulate using Active HDL.